 - Leadership issues to help each person grow in their leadership and understand how to be sensitive in their work.

 - How to select (and where to find) new songs for worship, putting them through the proper filters for text and music.

 - Mechanics of worship-learning how to put together a set list, looking at key relationships and textual relationships as well as flow in worship and planning a worship service.
 Participants will learn how to publish a worship plan/guide for the musicians that will aid in implementing the worship service.

 - Corporate worship in practice, looking at common pitfalls, rehearsal basics, and how to have ongoing evaluation to improve your worship team’s leadership.

 Time commitment: the course includes 29 videos with 6.5 hours of instruction, segmented into eight self-paced units.
 At the end of each unit, students will be required to make a written response to questions presented for discussion.
-Slater Murphy will serve as the grader and will be evaluating the work of each student.
+Kris Smith will serve as the grader and will be evaluating the work of each student.